frecklemaid/blog/content/posts/harlemRenaissance.md

 ---
-Title: ‘The Harlem Renaissance, Edited by Cary D. Wintz’
+Title: The Harlem Renaissance, Edited by Cary D. Wintz
-Description: 'Review of anthology and historical context of the Harlem Renaissance, an interwar African-American literary movement.'
+Description: Review of anthology and historical context of the Harlem Renaissance, an interwar African-American literary movement.
-Date: 06-29-2023
+Date: 2023-06-29
-TLDR: ‘An unassuming introduction that is worth a look for those wanting to explore.’
+TLDR: An unassuming introduction that is worth a look for those wanting to explore.
 Tags: [Books, 2023, Nonfiction, History]
 Draft: false
 ---